PrairieLearn/PrairieLearn/docs/elements.md

 ### `pl-external-grader-variables` element

 Displays variables that are given to the student, or expected for the student to define in externally-graded Python questions.
 In particular, **we advise against using this element for any non-Python externally graded question**, since the way this element stores parameters is specifically for use with the Python autograder.
+If you want to display a table of variables for a question using a different autograder, consider using a standard HTML `<table>` instead.

-The list of variables can be defined in in `data['params']` or the question HTML itself (but not both!).
-If defined in the question HTML itself, the variable information is added to `data['params']` for use by the external grader.
+The list of variables can be defined in in `data["params"]` or the question HTML itself (but not both!).
+If defined in the question HTML itself, the variable information is added to `data["params"]` for use by the external grader.
 If no descriptions are present, this colmun is hidden in the table shown to the student.

-If stored in `data['params']`, the variables list has the following format:
+If stored in `data["params"]`, the variables list has the following format:

 ```python
 data["params"]["names_for_user"] = [